garvit3835/how-to-guides/releases-beta/concepts/terminology.md

 ## Build

 To effectively use Aviator Releases we recommend [<mark style="color:blue;">separating out the build and deployment process</mark>](two-step-delivery.md).
 A build process is where the artifacts are built.
 A common example of this would be building one or more docker images.
-To manage the Build process via Aviator Releases, you will have to confiugre Aviator to trigger your build CI workflow.
+To manage the Build process via Aviator Releases, you will have to configure Aviator to trigger your build CI workflow.
 When triggering this pipeline, Aviator passes the [<mark style="color:blue;">Release Candidate version</mark>](terminology.md#release-candidate-version) as a parameter along with the git commit SHA to your build CI workflow.
 This helps uniquely tie the build to a given Release Candidate to generate the artifacts.

 ## Deployment